Learning to Study Smart Is One of the Most Important Skills You Will Learn in University

 - Sit where you feel comfortable and will not be distracted.

-- Avoid becoming your own worst enemy and talking to yourself in such a manner that you begin to doubt your abilities.
+- Don’t be your own worst enemy.
+Don’t talk to yourself in a way that discourages you or makes you doubt your abilities.